Medicaid Patient Volume

 New Hampshire implemented Managed Care Organizations on December 1, 2013.
 Providers should include managed care encounters in their patient volume attestations.
 New Hampshire Managed Care Organizations include Well Sense; Meridian; and NH Healthy Families.

-- Patient Volume reporting period: any continuous 90-day period during the prior calendar year.
+- Patient Volume reporting period: any continuous 90-day period during the calendar year prior to the payment year.

 - Denominator: all encounters that the EP provided during the Patient Volume reporting period.